andrewtryder/WolframAlpha/README.md

 ## About

-All of my plugins are free and opensource.
+All of my plugins are free and open source.
 When I first started out, one of the main reasons I was able to learn was due to other code out there.
 If you find a bug or would like an improvement, feel free to give me a message on IRC or fork and submit a pull request.
-Many hours do go into each plugin, so, if you're feeling generous, I do accept donations via Amazon.
-I'm always looking for future work, so if you are in need of a custom feature or plugin, contact me via GitHub or IRC.
+Many hours do go into each plugin, so, if you're feeling generous, I do accept donations via Amazon or browse my [[wish list](http://amzn.com/w/380JKXY7P5IKE)] I'm always looking for future work, so if you are in need of a custom feature or plugin, contact me via GitHub or IRC.